luimoli/RATFM/README.md

 ### 2.Dataset Preparation
 The datasets ***XiAn*** and ***ChengDu*** we construt is detailed in Section 4.1.1 of our paper.
 Here we release them for public use.

+Notice that the traffic maps in our datasets have two channels (i.e., inflow and outflow).
+More specifically, ***we use positive numbers for inflow maps and negative numbers for outflow maps***.

 Unzip "./data/<dataset_name>.zip" to obtain the corresponding datasets.

 <!-- For example, the path of training input need to be "./data/P1/train/X.npy". -->